Pharmacy Residency Iowa Methodist Medical Center

 Upon completion of this PGY1 residency, the pharmacist will:

-- Demonstrate proficiency, confidence and compassion in providing pharmaceutical care to multiple patient populations.
+- Demonstrate proficiency, confidence and compassion in providing medication related care, including drug provision, distribution and pharmacy management to a variety of patient populations.

 - Design, conduct and evaluate investigations of pharmacy practice-related issues.

-- Demonstrate professionalism and maturity in all aspects of practice.
+- Display professionalism and maturity in all aspects of practice.

 - Exhibit proficiency and confidence in all areas of pharmacy practice, including drug provision, distribution and pharmacy management.